unicode-org/cldr/ldml/tr35-general.md

 <scripts>
 ```

 This element can contain a number of `script` elements.
-Each `script` element provides the localized name for a script code, as described in _[Section 3, Unicode Language and Locale Identifiers](tr35.md#Unicode_Language_and_Locale_Identifiers)_ (see also _UAX #24: Script Names_ [[UAX24](https://www.unicode.org/reports/tr41/#UAX24)]).
+Each `script` element provides the localized name for a script code, as described in _[Unicode Language and Locale Identifiers](tr35.md#Unicode_Language_and_Locale_Identifiers)_ (see also _UAX #24: Script Names_ [[UAX24](https://www.unicode.org/reports/tr41/#UAX24)]).
 For example, in the language of this locale, the name for the Latin script might be "Romana", and for the Cyrillic script is "Kyrillica".
 That would be expressed with the following.

 ```xml
 <script type="Latn">Romana</script>